-MI6 head urges disaffected Russians to spy for UK
+Disaffected Russians spying for UK, says MI6 head

 "They are watching in horror as their soldiers ravage a kindred country."

-He said the door was always open to any Russians who wanted to join MI6 to work together to end the bloodshed.
+He said the door was always open to any Russians who wanted to join the UK spy agency to work to end the bloodshed.

 "We will handle their offers of help with the discretion and professionalism for which my service is famed.
 Their secrets will always be safe with us," he added.